Treating Leptin Resistance Naturally

 Most therapies target just one of these things (but not both) which sets fish oil apart.

-While I don’t know any studies which show that fish oil directly helps to lower leptin levels, it has been my experience that it can help.
+While I don’t know any studies that show that fish oil directly helps to lower leptin levels, it has been my experience that it can help.

 I don’t recommend using it by itself, though.